 When you rotate the model, the scene always turns around a certain point-the rotation center.
-Artec Studio will display three small coordinate axes at this point (see Figure 6.1).
-When you launch the application, the rotation center will coincide with the origin of the main axis grid.
-To change its location, double-click LMB at any point on the 3D model:
+By default, the rotation center coincides with the origin of the main axis grid.
+To change its location, double-click LMB at any point on the 3D model: the rotation center will move to this point.

-Figure 6.1: Rotation center.

-the rotation center will move to this point.
 Setting the rotation center can be useful when you wish to view a particular object from all sides.
-In this case, set the rotation center on the object and rotate the view using ${\tt LMB}$.
+Once it is set, rotate the view using LMB.